turingschool/curriculum/source/projects/battleship.markdown

 ```

 Which places the two element ship on squares A1 and A2.
 Then it asks for the
 coordinates for the three-unit ship.

-Note that:
+#### Validating Ship Coordinates

+Note that their are certain restrictions on where a ship can be placed.
+Specifically:

 * Ships cannot wrap around the board
 * Ships cannot overlap